-The Arteon will replace the CC, which has been on the market since 2007.
-A short teaser film published by Volkswagen on its official YouTube channel reveals the model draws inspiration from the Sport Coupe GTE concept that was presented during last year’s edition of the Geneva show.
+The Arteon will replace the CC, which has been on the market since 2007 — a near-eternity in car years.
+A short teaser film published by Volkswagen on its official YouTube channel reveals the model draws inspiration from the Sport Coupe GTE concept that was presented two years ago at the Geneva show.
 The design has been toned down and made less futuristic, but the production model retains the concept’s swoopy, fastback-like silhouette and its sporty proportions.

 Longer than the CC, the Arteon will ride on a stretched version of the modular MQB platform that already underpins numerous Volkswagen and Audi models sold in the United States and abroad.
 British magazine Autocar has learned it will feature turbocharged four-cylinder engines borrowed from the Volkswagen Group parts bin and a brand new seven-speed dual-clutch automatic transmission.
 Both front- and all-wheel drive models will be available.